FIN 473: Principles of Real Estate

 < 60%

-Academic Integrity: Students who commit any infraction of academic integrity are subject to failure for the entire course.
+Academic Integrity: Any violation of academic integrity will be dealt with severely.
 See the WSU Integrity Oath and the Academic Integrity Policy.
-Students caught violating any of these these principles will be subject to a failing grade for the course and referral to the Vice President for Student Life and Development for further disciplinary action.
+All assignment are subject to review through Turnitin.com for originality.
+(Submissions are automatically submitted to Turnitin.com.)
+Students caught violating any of these these principles will be subject to a failing grade for the course as well as referral to the Vice President for Student Life and Development for further disciplinary action.

 Attendance (IMPORTANT): Attendance is required in this class.
 The full details will be given in class, but here are the basics: